GPU-Accelerated Energy-Conserving Methods for the Two-Dimensional Hyperbolized Serre-Green-Naghdi Equations: Numerical Experiments

-We emphasize that this is not a comprehensive performance study, but rather a single-run benchmark on each platform to obtain rough estimates of computational efficiency and scaling behavior.
-The three hardware platforms tested are: \begin{itemize} \item CPU: Intel Core i7-1185G7 \item AMD GPU: Instinct MI210 \item Nvidia GPU: H100 \end{itemize}

-Figure~\ref{fig:benchmarking_plot} presents the wallclock time as a function of grid resolution.
-The GPU implementations demonstrate substantial performance advantages over the CPU, particularly at higher resolutions when the overhead becomes negligible.
-The Nvidia H100 shows the best performance across all problem sizes tested, followed by the AMD MI210, with the CPU implementation being significantly slower for larger grids, as expected.
+Figure~\ref{fig:benchmarking_plot} presents the wall-clock time as a function of grid resolution.
+The GPU implementations demonstrate substantial performance advantages over the CPUs, particularly at higher resolutions when the overhead becomes negligible.
+The NVIDIA H200 shows the best performance across all problem sizes tested, followed by the AMD MI210, with the CPU implementation being significantly slower for larger grids, as expected.

-Extrapolating the CPU time for $\mathcal{N}_x = 8192$ yields an estimated runtime exceeding one day, whereas the H100 completes the same computation in less than 15 minutes.
+Extrapolating the Intel CPU time for $\mathcal{N}_x = 8192$ yields an estimated runtime exceeding one day, whereas the H200 completes the same computation in less than 15 minutes.
 These results demonstrate that GPU acceleration is essential for large problem sizes or long-term simulations.

 An interesting observation is that the runtime scales approximately as $\mathcal{N}_x^{2.7}$ (or equivalently as $\mathcal{N}_{\text{total}}^{1.35}$ where $\mathcal{N}_{\text{total}}$ is the total number of grid points).
 This super-linear scaling is primarily attributable to the adaptive time stepping: smaller spatial grid spacing $\Delta x$ imposes more restrictive Courant--Friedrichs--Lewy (CFL) conditions, requiring additional time steps to reach the final time.